 2015On March 7, Pope Francis receives the Movement in St. Peter’s Square.

 In the fall, Rizzoli publishes Disarming Beauty, the first book in Italian by Fr.
-Carrón (then translated into Spanish, Portuguese and English).
+Carrón (translated into various languages).